openPMD/openPMD-viewer/README.md

 visualize the data.

 The notebooks in the folder `tutorials/` demonstrate how to use these routines.
-You can be view these notebooks online [here](https://github.com/openPMD/openPMD-viewer/tree/master/tutorials), or, alternatively, you can run them on your local computer by typing:
+You can view these notebooks online [here](https://github.com/openPMD/openPMD-viewer/tree/master/tutorials), or, alternatively, you can run them on your local computer by typing: